July 4th: A Nation Born, A Declaration Refined

 What was breathed into being by those who dared to believe that liberty was worth everything.

-So when we remember Independence Day, we don’t just celebrate a document—we celebrate a divine idea, shaped through 47 deliberate choices, declaring to the world:
+So when we remember Independence Day, we don’t just celebrate a document—we celebrate a divine idea, shaped through 47 deliberate choices and a 47-page cry for liberty, declaring to the world:

 “We are free.
 We are sovereign.
 We are one nation, under God.”